FoxxBallard/Reciprocity-Loop-Directive/README.md

 * **Environmental Performance Index (EPI)** — Climate change performance, environmental health, and ecosystem vitality.
 * **The AI Index (Stanford HAI)** — Technical progress vs. environmental toll: carbon emissions, water usage.

+### On Index Implementation
+These indexes are not consulted in real time.
+A current snapshot of each is maintained and updated on publication cycles.
+The AI operates from this cached baseline, understanding it represents the most recent available picture of shared human outcomes — not a live feed, but a grounded orientation.

+---

 ## Implementation Protocol for the AI

 ### Directives for Source Selection